-Metabolism and Survival: this unit covers the key areas of metabolic pathways and their control;
+Metabolism and Survival: This unit covers the key areas of metabolic pathways and their control:

-Sustainability and Interdependence: this unit covers the key areas of food supply; plant growth and productivity; plant and animal breeding; crop protection; animal welfare; symbiosis; social behaviour; mass extinction and biodiversity.
+Sustainability and Interdependence: This unit covers the key areas of food supply, plant growth and productivity, plant and animal breeding, crop protection, animal welfare, symbiosis, social behaviour and biodiversity.

-The final course assessment is an exam paper consisting of multiple choice questions, short answer questions and an extended response question.
-The exam paper is split into two: a 40minute multiple choice paper worth 25 marks and a 2 hour 20-minutes question paper worth 95 marks, which includes both knowledge and problem solving type questions.
+The final course assessment is an exam paper consisting of multiple-choice questions, short answer questions and an extended response question.
+The exam paper is split into two: a 40-minute multiple choice paper worth 25 marks and a 2 hour 20-minutes question paper worth 95 marks, which includes both knowledge and problem-solving type questions.
 These total 80% of the overall grade.
 An assignment must also be completed which makes up the remaining 20% of the total mark.
-This involves research on an application of Biology with an impact on society or the environment, a practical experiment and a written report based on this research.
+This involves research on an aspect of Biology, a practical experiment and a written report based on this research.
 Both the exam paper and assignment are marked by the SQA.